-- (iii) Annual Registration Fee: A \$1,000 annual fee to be paid by each dealer and municipal advisor registered with the MSRB;15 - (iv) Late Fee: A \$25 monthly late fee and a late fee on the overdue balance (computed according to the prime rate) until paid on balances not paid within 30 days of the invoice date by the dealer or municipal advisor;16 - (v) Underwriting Fee: A fee amount of \$.0275 per \$1,000 of the par value paid by a dealer on all municipal securities purchased from an issuer by or through - 14 Rule A-12(b).
+- 15 Rule A-12(b).
 Initial registration assessments charged pursuant to Rule A-12(b) are not included in the Rate Card Fees that would be amended by this proposed rule change.
 Given that the amount of the initial registration fee historically has been set with the intention of defraying a significant portion of the administrative and operational costs associated with the processing of a regulated entity's initial registration, the Board determined that, at this time, it was not beneficial or necessary to incrementally adjust such fees each year through an annual rate setting process.
 See Exchange Act Release No. 75751 (Aug.
 24, 2015), 80 FR 52352 (Aug.
 28, 2015) File No. SR-MSRB-2015-08 (stating the initial registration fee is to help defray a significant portion of the administrative and operational costs associated with processing an initial registration).
-See also discussion infra under "Board Review of the Current Fee Structure" and "Proposed Annual Rate Card Approach." - 15 Rule A-12(c).
+See also discussion infra under "Board Review of the Current Fee Structure" and "Proposed Annual Rate Card Approach." - 16 Rule A-12(c).
 Annual registration assessments charged pursuant to Rule A-12(c) are not included in the Rate Card Fees that would be amended by this proposed rule change.
 Given that the rate of assessment for the annual registration fee is intended to serve as a fixed, baseline contribution from all registered regulated entities, irrespective of a regulated entity's actual total market activities, the Board determined that, at this time, it was not beneficial or appropriate to incrementally adjust such fees each year through an annual rate setting process.
-See also discussion infra under "Board Review of the Current Fee Structure" and "Proposed Annual Rate Card Approach." - 16 Rule A-11(b) and Rule A-12(d).
-As discussed herein, the Technical Amendments would remove the current reference in Rule A-12(d) to late fees for payments due pursuant to Rule A-13 and incorporate this concept into Rule A-13.
-See Rule A-12(d) ("Any broker, dealer, municipal securities dealer or municipal advisor that fails to pay any fee assessed under this rule or Rule A-13 within 30 days of the invoice date shall pay a monthly late fee of \$25 and a late fee on the overdue balance, computed according to the Prime Rate, as provided for in the MSRB Registration Manual, until paid." (emphasis added)).
+See also discussion infra under "Board Review of the Current Fee Structure" and "Proposed Annual Rate Card Approach." - 17 Rule A-11(b) and Rule A-12(d).
+As discussed herein, the Technical Amendments would remove the current reference in Rule A-12(d) to late fees for payments due pursuant to

-such dealer, whether acting as principal or agent as part of a primary offering (the "Underwriting Fee");17

-- (vi) Municipal Funds Underwriting Fee: A fee amount of \$.005 per \$1,000 of the total aggregate assets for the reporting period (i.e., the 529 savings plan fee on underwriters), in the case of an underwriter (as defined in Rule G-45) of a primary offering of certain municipal fund securities;18 - (vii) Transaction Fee: A fee amount of .001% (\$.01 per \$1,000) of the total par value to be paid by a dealer, except in limited circumstances, for inter-dealer sales and customer sales reported to the MSRB pursuant to Rule G-14(b), on transaction reporting requirements (the "Transaction Fee");19 - (viii) Technology Fee:20 A fee of \$1.00 paid per transaction by a dealer for each inter-dealer sale and for each sale to customers reported to the MSRB pursuant to Rule G-14(b) (the "Trade Count Fee");21 and
+- (v) Underwriting Fee: A fee amount of \$.0275 per \$1,000 of the par value paid by a dealer on all municipal securities purchased from an issuer by or through such dealer, whether acting as principal or agent as part of a primary offering (the "Underwriting Fee");18 - (vi) Municipal Funds Underwriting Fee: A fee amount of \$.005 per \$1,000 of the total aggregate assets for the reporting period (i.e., the 529 savings plan fee on underwriters), in the case of an underwriter (as defined in Rule G-45) of a primary offering of certain municipal fund securities;19 - (vii) Transaction Fee: A fee amount of .001% (\$.01 per \$1,000) of the total par value to be paid by a dealer, except in limited circumstances, for inter-dealer sales and customer sales reported to the MSRB pursuant to Rule G-14(b), on transaction reporting requirements (the "Transaction Fee");20